marky116x/Intership-Surfboard-coreillustrio/Day-27.md

 ## **2. JWT vs. Sessions**

-## **Authentication vs Authorization**.
+## Authentication vs Authorization.
+Before going to JWT & SESSION which methods for managing user authentication.
 What exactly is authentication, and how does it differ from authorization?
--

 - Authentication is the process of verifying who someone is, where as
 - Authorization is the process of verifying what specific applications, files, and data a user has access to.

 ### **JWT (JSON Web Token)**